jessfraz/blog/content/post/home-hardware-part-one.md

 by economies of scale, I guess."""
 +++

-Fuck it, we're doing consumer hardware for ourselves now and getting fucked by economies of scale, I guess.
+Fuck[^swearing] it, we're doing consumer hardware for ourselves now and getting fucked by economies of scale, I guess.

 This all started with me buying some Olimex Bluetooth proxies for Home Assistant.
 Then I started looking at the components and wondering if I could